-- Our Board have, pursuant to Section 62(1)(c) of the Companies Act, 2013, by a resolution passed at its meeting held on November 06, 2024 authorized the Offer, subject to the approval of the shareholders and such other authorities as may be necessary. - The shareholders of our Company have, pursuant to Section 62(1)(c) of the Companies Act, 2013, by a special resolution passed in the EGM held on November 08, 2024 authorized the Offer. - Our Board approved the Draft Red Herring Prospectus pursuant to its resolution dated November 21, 2024. - Our Board approved this Red Herring Prospectus pursuant to its resolution dated March 13, 2025.
+- Our Board have, pursuant to Section 62(1)(c) of the Companies Act, 2013, by a resolution passed at its meeting held on November 06, 2024 authorized the Offer, subject to the approval of the shareholders and such other authorities as may be necessary. - The shareholders of our Company have, pursuant to Section 62(1)(c) of the Companies Act, 2013, by a special resolution passed in the EGM held on November 08, 2024 authorized the Offer. - Our Board approved the Draft Red Herring Prospectus pursuant to its resolution dated November 21, 2024. - Our Board approved the Red Herring Prospectus pursuant to its resolution dated March 13, 2025. - Our Board approved the Prospectus pursuant to its resolution dated March 25, 2025.